Oilfield services company Baker Hughes Inc

 This has long been eyed by Baker to establish a more competitive position against the other two players, Capital One Southcoast analyst Pierre Connor said.
 It's not a huge premium, but I think the market has been holding up BJ's price in anticipation of something like this.

-BJ stockholders will receive 0.40035 share of Baker Hughes and $2.69 in cash for each of their shares, which totals $17.94 a share based on Friday's closing price.
+BJ stockholders will receive 0.40035 share of Baker Hughes and $2.69 in cash for each of their shares, which totaled $17.94 a share based on Friday's closing price.

-Baker and BJ's combined market capitalization will be about $16.3 billion, putting it ahead of National Oilwell Varco Inc
+Their combined market capitalization will be around that of National Oilwell Varco Inc

 Under the terms of the deal, if either company pulls out, it must pay the other $175 million.